dagronf/AppKitUI/README.md

 2. I like Interface Builder a lot but I dislike XIBs and Storyboard files (especially when merging)
 3. I like SwiftUI and how you build your views, but there's still a lot of mac apps built without SwiftUI support.
 4. I like SwiftUI's @Binding/@State mechanism for passing data around.
+5. I like SwiftUI's `#Preview`, but is VERY limited when it comes to AppKit support (eg. you can only show a single instance)

 IMHO you're better off moving to SwiftUI nowadays for your Mac app, but if you need to support back earlier than macOS 11 you're kinda stuck.